sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

 Wait for the helper to share the repository for this exercise in the group chat.
 - Fork the helper's repository and  create a local clone.

 - cd into the folder where the local repository is and create the branch `module-based-development`.
+Through all this exercise the variable $HOME is referring to the top folder of the repository.

-- Run the initial python script from the top folder in the repository:
+- Run the initial python script from the $HOME folder:
 ``` shell
 $ python src/initial.py
 ```

-- Verify that the file 25.png is created in your top folder.
+- Verify that the file `25.png` is created in $HOME.

 ### **Step B**: improve the plot
 Your supervisor ask you to improve the plot by adding labels to the plot.

-- Create the file `src/improvement.py` and add it to the repository.
+- Create a file `src/improvement.py` and add it to the repository.

 - Add labels to the plot by adding the following lines to `improvement.py`:

 ``` python